 The University of Florida is proud to announce the 2019 Lombardi and Stamps Scholars Programs.
 Eight students will be selected for the Lombardi Program and three students will be named Stamps Scholars annually.
 Preference is given to Florida residents.

 Criteria for the award include the following, but it is not expected that students will excel in all areas.
-Students with "jagged edges" often stand out more than those that are merely "well-rounded."
-Nominees for this award will rank at or near the top of their class.
+Students with exceptional potential in one or two areas often stand out more than those that are “well-rounded.”

 BenefitsScholars receive $2,700 each fall and spring semester for 8 semesters or until the Bachelor's Degree is awarded (whichever comes first); four summer enrichment programs, which include two international study trips, leadership training, and a community service retreat, are also funded by the scholarship.
 Florida's Bright Futures Program will cover a portion of tuition.

 Scholars will have many opportunities to interact with visiting faculty and speakers.
 For four summers, beginning with the summer before their freshman year, scholars will participate in study abroad, internships, academic research or other enrichment programs, designed to enhance student leadership and problem-solving skills, encourage service to the community, increase confidence and integrate classroom learning with real-world experience.